 The Mitsu stand at Ecobuild provides ultra-strong brand presence.
 The double-deck construction provides meeting & discussion space above the display area, making the best use of the available space.

-Moving away from shell scheme or a modular stand to a custom build solution marks a big step-up in exhibiting strategy.
+Moving from a shell scheme or a modular stand to a custom build solution marks a significant step-up in exhibiting strategy.

 The biggest reason is to be set apart from your competitors

 They are like top fashion designs.
 They are unique.
 No one will turn up looking as good as you, or more importantly, wearing the same outfit.

 But, it’s not just about looks.
 Results are what count.

 Visitors need to know what your business stands for to achieve the best possible results.

 A custom-designed stand allows you the freedom to state this clearly and uniquely.

 To make a significant impact, you’ll need a stand that has that elusive “wow” factor to put the competition in the shade.

 At the same time, the stand has to represent your brand and display your products and services effectively.

 A custom-built solution should instantly provide a unique and professional appearance.